 - During Red vs. Blue: The Chorus Trilogy, in the middle of a heated argument between Wash and Tucker, with the Reds and Caboose watching on, right as they are about to erupt in a brawl, this trope happens, along with Tex's leitmotif, which means a whole load of ass kicking is about to wait, never mind, it's just Donut.

 - In the Archer episode "Vision Quest", Archer fires his gun into the ceiling of the elevator when the others panic and start fighting.
-Reality Ensues due to the loud noise and confined space.
+Surprisingly Realistic Outcome due to the loud noise and confined space.

 - In Star Wars Resistance, Poe Dameron fires a shot from his blaster in the air to scare off some Kowakian monkey-lizards.
 A lizard falls from the ceiling, dead.